Skip to main content

 Allowed ERC725Y Data Keys

-If an address is allowed to SETDATA on an ERC725Account, it is possible to restrict which data keys this address can set or update.
+If a controller is allowed to SETDATA on an ERC725Account, it is possible to restrict which data keys this address can set or update.

 • key: 0x4b80742de2bf866c29110000<address>